 - Complete visit notes within 24 hours of the time of visit - Review every note for professionalism, accuracy, and document clearly and completely.
-What you write impacts the care that others provide - Use professional and factual language - Use only approved abbreviations

-Contact the local office if information is missing from the patient demographic, account, patient contact or pharmacy tab or if you have questions or concerns
+What you write impacts the care that others provide - Use professional and factual language - Use only approved abbreviations - Contact the local office if information is missing from the patient demographic, account, patient contact, or pharmacy tab or if you have questions or concerns

 Cloning, or copy/pasting in medical documentation occurs when users select information from one source and replicate it in another location without adjusting language to reflect current services and information.
-When doctors, nurses, or other clinicians copy and paste information but fail to update it or ensure accuracy, the patient's medical record may be inaccurate and inappropriate charges may be billed to patients and third-party health care payers.
+When clinicians copy and paste information but fail to update it or ensure accuracy, the patient's medical record may be inaccurate and inappropriate charges may be billed to patients and payers.
 Clinicians are prohibited from cloning documentation because it may lead to: